-1. Schedule Reminders: Using your phone’s calendar, set a recurring monthly reminder to perform your skin self-exams.
-We recommend setting these to go off first thing in the morning or later in the evening, so you’re more likely to be home and able to tackle the task.
-Also, set an annual reminder to schedule your skin exam with your dermatologist.
-If your physician has recommended more frequent appointments, your phone can help you keep track of it all.
+1. Schedule Reminders: Every phone has a calendar.
+Use yours to set a recurring reminder to perform monthly skin self-exams.
+We recommend setting these to go off in the morning or any time when you’re likely to be home to tackle the task.
+While you’re at it, set a reminder to schedule your annual skin exam with your dermatologist.
+If your physician has recommended more frequent appointments, your phone can keep track of it all.

-2. Set Alarms: Your phone’s alarm clock isn’t just good for getting you out of bed in the morning; it can also be a great tool to remind you to reapply sunscreen throughout the day.
+2. Set Alarms: Your phone’s alarm clock isn’t just good for getting you out of bed.
+It can also be a great tool to remind you to reapply sunscreen.
 The Skin Cancer Foundation recommends that you reapply every two hours or immediately after swimming or sweating.

-Since it can be difficult to ensure you always get the same angle and distance for each photo month to month, consider positioning an object, like a dime or a pencil eraser, next to the moles as you shoot them to help provide perspective.
-For each mole, take one photo with and without the flash (this can help with color identification).
-If possible, ask a friend or loved one to scan your back.
-If someone isn’t available, a selfie stick can come in handy.
+Since it can be difficult to consistently get the same angle for each photo over time, consider positioning an object, like a dime, a ruler or a pencil eraser, next to each spot for scale.
+Take a photo of each spot with and without the flash, to help with color identification.
+If possible, ask a friend or partner to scan your back and capture anything that does not look right.

-During your monthly self-exam, compare your photos from the previous months and take note of any changes to your spots.
-Our downloadable body map can help to make sure you don’t miss any areas.
-If anything looks different or if you have a spot that wasn’t there last month, schedule an appointment with your dermatologist right away.
-(Your phone’s Notes app can help you document your findings from your monthly skin checks, so they can easily be shared with your doctor.)
+5. Map and Monitor Monthly: During your monthly self-exam, compare photos from previous months and note all changes.
+If anything looks different or if you see something that wasn’t there last month, schedule an appointment with your dermatologist right away.
+Any note-keeping app on your phone can help you document findings to share with your doctor.

-5. Spread the Word: With mobile phones, we are more connected to our friends and loved ones than ever before.
-We can call, text, email or share a post on social media and reach hundreds of people in a matter of minutes.
-As you take time to protect your skin, encourage those around you to do the same.
-Send a text to your parents and siblings reminding them to check their skin or share a post on Facebook highlighting the importance of annual skin exams with a dermatologist.
+7. Spread the Word: Our phones keep us more connected than ever before.
+We can call, text, email or post on social media, reaching hundreds of people in a matter of minutes.
+As you take time to protect your skin, encourage the people you know to do the same.
+Text your parents and siblings to remind them to do their skin checks.
+Or, share a social post about the importance of annual skin exams.

-Life can get busy, and we know that skin health can sometimes be an afterthought.
-By taking full advantage of the technology at your fingertips, you can be sure you don’t forget to show your largest organ some love.
+Life can get busy, and skin health can sometimes be an afterthought.
+By taking full advantage of the technology that’s always in your pocket, you can show your skin some much needed love.